 Monday - Friday, 8 a.m. to 11 a.m. and 1 p.m. to 4 p.m.

-Heart Center of the Rockies patients may come into the clinic for a finger stick test.
+Patients may come into the clinic for a finger stick test.
 This is done by appointment only.
 The visit takes about 5 to10 minutes.
 Patients receive their test results immediately.
 Based on the results, the patient is instructed on any necessary Coumadin dose adjustments and given an appointment time for their next INR test.
 During the visit, patients have the opportunity to discuss any anticoagulation related issues and are given a dosage calendar to follow until their next appointment.

 Many patients have a busy schedule or require frequent INR testing.
 Some of our patients have found that using a home INR monitor is a very convenient and effective way to test their blood.